loading

 Comparing KDS Configurations for Different Restaurant Sizes

 Not every fast casual restaurant requires the same KDS setup.
 The ideal configuration depends on kitchen size, menu complexity, order volume, and the number of prep stations.
+For a full breakdown of hardware costs by configuration, see our kitchen display system price guide.

-Networked multi-station High volume (400+/day) 3–5 Centralized order management + expo screen Station screens plus expeditor display
+Networked multi-station High volume (400+/day) 3–5 21.5" screens, IP54+, all-in-one units Station screens plus expeditor display

 Installation and Environmental Considerations